10 Screening Questions That Reveal a Candidate's True Skills

 Question: "Are you currently certified as a Project Management Professional (PMP)?"
 (Yes/No)

-Why it works: For roles where a specific certification is mandatory, this saves everyone time.
+Why it works: For roles where a specific certification is mandatory (like in healthcare or IT), this is the fastest way to ensure compliance.

 Category 2: Skill & Competency (Multiple Choice)

-These questions test for specific knowledge or preferred approaches.
+These questions test for specific, objective knowledge or preferred approaches, signaling a candidate's competency.

 3. The Prioritization Scenario